 Microsoft Dynamics AX has been a robust enterprise resource planning tool, but like every digital tool, it needs maintenance.
 It’s natural for a system to start experiencing errors after years of configurations, updates and the accumulation of data.
 What can you do to extend the life of your Dynamics AX system, squeezing out every bit of performance until your company decides it’s time to migrate to Dynamics 365 for Finance and Operations?

 Get the most out of your current system by taking advantage of our tips below.

 1. Clean up Inventory Settlement Tables

-To minimize errors and keep your system running at optimal speed, we recommend that you keep the number of records in your tables to 200,000.
+To minimise errors and keep your system running at optimal speed, we recommend that you keep the number of records in your tables to 200,000.
 Tables that are too big result in random read, write or overflow errors to your queries.